-WRSP 1301 NEW LIFE MINISTRY TEAM
+WRSP 1301 RANDALL UNIVERSITY MINISTRY TEAM

-New Life Ministry Team is a select ensemble of mixed voices that performs numerous times throughout the year.
-While a variety of music is covered, the emphasis is on contemporary gospel songs.
+This is a select ensemble of mixed voices and instruments that performs and leads worship numerous times during the year.
+While a variety of music is performed, the emphasis is on songs that are useful and beneficial in leading believers in worship.
 The course may be repeated.
-Prerequisite: By audition and interview only.
+Prerequisite: By audition only.